 At Lenox Hill Hospital, our surgeons care deeply about the health of their patients.
-That’s why we take the time to carefully evaluate each patient to determine the best weight loss solution for them.
-One factor in our evaluation is BMI.
+That’s why we take the time to carefully evaluate each patient to determine the best weight loss treatment for them–one factor in our evaluation is Body Mass Index (BMI).

 |25 – 29.9||Overweight||Increased|

 While BMI is a major criterion for identifying bariatric surgery candidates, several other factors must also be considered.
-At Lenox Hill Hospital, we also consider the following factors for individuals considering bariatric surgery:
+At Lenox Hill Hospital, we also consider:

 - Communication and Information: Before undergoing bariatric surgery, it is important that you are fully informed.
 Our staff and surgeons will fully explain all expected results and possible complications.
 Being fully informed will provide realistic expectations – which we have found to improve patient results.

-- Surgery Risks: Any surgery, including bariatric surgery, carries with it some amount of risk.
-As we inform you on the details of the bariatric procedure itself, we also want you to be aware of any risks involved.
-While surgical complications are reasonably rare, they are always present and we will work to minimize them as best we can.
+- Surgery Risks: Any surgery, including bariatric surgery, presents some amount of risk.
+As we inform you of the details of the bariatric procedure itself, we also want you to be aware of any of risks involved.
+While surgical complications are reasonably rare, they remain a possibility and we will work to minimize them as best we can.

 - Commitment: Bariatric surgery requires commitment.
 Pre- and post-surgical commitments to diet, exercise, and lifestyle change are an important part of your weight loss success.
-At MMIBS we want to see our patients succeed, so our staff will work hard to ensure you understand and are ready for the commitments ahead.
+At Lenox Hill, we want to see our patients succeed.
+Our staff is dedicated to providing education and ensuring you are prepared for the commitments ahead.